 Academic mentors who take part in this purposeful program find it nearly as transformative as it is for the students.
 They:

-Play a pivotal role in developing students’ understanding of food security and hunger issues;
+Play a pivotal role in developing students’ understanding of agricultural, food security and hunger issues;

 Connect students with experts in related fields at their institution;

-Accompany students on a trip to Land O’Lakes International Development locations in Africa in June.
+Accompany students on a trip to Land O’Lakes International Development locations in Africa.

 I'm hoping I’m able to bring a diverse perspective to the Land O'Lakes team and identify possible methods to innovate the Ag industry so that it can become more efficient.